 Goods Received Note (GRN): A document confirming the receipt of goods or services by the buyer, used to verify that the received items match what was ordered.

-Invoice Hold: A status applied to an invoice when there is a discrepancy between the invoice and other related documents such as the PO or GRN, requiring further investigation before payment can be processed.
+Invoice Hold: A status applied to an invoice when there is a discrepancy between the invoice and other related documents, such as the PO or GRN, requiring further investigation before payment can be processed.

 Tolerance: A predefined acceptable range of deviations between the invoice and other documents.
 If discrepancies fall within this range, the invoice can be processed without further review.